SnapperGee/day-planner/README.md

 ![Day planner rows][day planner rows]

-When the save button is clicked, the contents of the text area input are saved to local storage (overwriting any previously saved data if there is any) using the hour row ID as the key for the saved data.
+When the save button is clicked, the contents of the text area input are saved to local storage overwriting any existing saved data using the hour row ID as the key for the saved data.

 [day hour slot module]: ./src/main/ts/day-hour-slot.ts "day-hour-slot module"
 [day planner rows]: ./docs/day_planner_rows.png "Day planner rows breakdown"